 - Financial penalty or fine

-- Suspension of membership or ability to practice
+- Suspension of membership or ability to practise

-- Termination of membership and ability to practice
+- Termination of membership and ability to practise

 - Mandatory education